Last updated on January 24th, 2024 at 12:10 pm

-If you are looking for the best driving putter disc golf to be added to your bag, I will highly recommend this disc putter from Westside Discs.
-With the flight rating of Speed – 4, Glide – 3, Turn – 0, Fade – 3, this disc can withstand any type of weather conditions in the field.
+If you are looking for the best driving putter disc golf has to offer, you should check out the Jokeri by Prodiscus.
+I highly recommend this disc.
+With the flight rating of Speed: 4, Glide: 3, Turn: 0, Fade: 2, this disc can withstand any type of weather condition in the course.
 It’s an overstable putt and approach disc that comes with an ultra-flat top which is best for straight drives.

-What I am impressed the most with this disc is its ability to provide a great feel in your hand.
+What impresses me the most with this disc is its ability to provide a great feel in your hand.
 I think that this will be a great fit not only for putters but for midrange shots as well.
 The depth suits a putter but the rim has the traits of a midrange disc.
-The bead of this disc is pretentious, meaning it feels good when your comfortable with it but you will not feel it directly if you preferred beadles’ disc.
+As a beadless rimmed disc, this offers a smooth feeling rim, that just feels very nice upon gripping the disc.

 Furthermore, it is made with premium plastic which makes it more reliable and overstable.
-This means that you can throw these discs for a long time and will never develop any turn too quickly.
+This means that you can throw these discs for a long time and they will maintain their original flight path for much longer than a base plastic would.
 For me, this is a good go-to approach disc as it can hold any type of speed and still has the ability to hyzer.
 Meanwhile, for lower arms speed, this can still be the most dependable and approach disc you can use.

 I also like that this disc has some translucent and semi-transparent properties.
-It looks good as it adds to the comfort of your hand but still not loses its durability.
-It will a reliable disc that you can always depend on when you are putting or making other shots.
+It looks good as it adds to the comfort of your hand but still does not lose its durability.
+It is a reliable disc that you can always depend on when you are putting or making other shots.

 The only issue with this disc is it does not go very far.
-You need to gauge the amount of power you need to get the distance you desired but you need to have more effort to get the distance you desired.
+Due to its overstability it requires more power to get long distance throws.

 5. Innova DX Aviar Putt and Approach Putter